rhasspy/rhasspy/docs/reference.md

         * `base_language_model` - large general language model (read only)
         * `mllr_matrix` - MLLR matrix from [acoustic model tuning](https://cmusphinx.github.io/wiki/tutorialtuning/)
         * `mix_weight` - how much of the base language model to [mix in during training](training.md#language-model-mixing) (0-1)
+        * `phoneme_examples` - text file with examples for each acoustic model phoneme
     * `kaldi` - configuration for [Kaldi](speech-to-text.md#kaldi)
         * `compatible` - true if profile can use Kaldi for speech recognition
         * `kaldi_dir` - absolute path to Kaldi root directory